 Cities are centres of consumption, but through innovative mechanisms, mayors can make it easier for residents to access healthy and sustainable food and reduce food insecurity in times of economic uncertainty.
 São Paulo is taking action to mitigate food insecurity, promote behaviour change and reduce its environmental impact through its Sustainable School Menu programme.

 In São Paulo, more than 305 tonnes of meat are distributed weekly through 2.5 million daily school lunches; meat served in the city’s schools contributes more than 140,000 tonnes of CO2 annually.
-In the next eight years, the city will phase down the amounts of meat consumed per week in schools, replacing it with nutritious vegetarian meals.
+In the next eight years, the city will phase down the amount of meat consumed per week in schools, replacing it with nutritious vegetarian meals.
 The programme will benefit 1 million students enrolled in 4,000 municipal schools, reducing emissions by 22.3%.
 In addition to decreasing meat consumption, the project raises awareness of food consumption’s health and environmental impacts by monitoring greenhouse gases and tackling food waste in schools.

 This awareness shift is not limited to students; the city has trained 443 cooks and nutritionists in sustainable diets, released an accessible virtual cookbook, and online training in cooking techniques is coming soon.
 The programme promotes local food purchasing, with R $100 million in 2021 spent on purchasing food from more than 4,000 families in the countryside, helping to address rural poverty and stimulate organic and small agriculture production, with related positive climate impacts.